sharl16/LuauMP4/README.md

 - Make a "algorithm" in which Python detects duplicate or similar frames, combines them all in one and then via a config file it tells Lua to wait a set amount of time when on that frame.
 This will drastically decrease the image count and the size.
 - Find a way to "stream" images rather than uploading massive amounts of images in Roblox manually.
 - Implement "Lazy Loading" when playing back images.
 - Instead of having hunderds of separate images stored in the game, we will have only one and with a config script it's rbxassetid will be changed.
-This will significantly reduce the memory usage.
+This will significantly reduce the memory usage. ( DONE!
+Use latest to use this feature, there might be slight issues however .)